ECronin1973/Applied_Statistics_MyWork/README.md

  __Post-Hoc Analysis__

- There is a need for post-hoc tests (such as Tukey's HSD) to identify which specific groups differ from each other.
-This is necessary to pinpoint where the significant differences lie.
+ Tukey's HSD was performed and identified that trt1 and trt2 differed from each other.
+This was necessary to pinpoint where the significant differences lie.

  __Assumptions Check__